binkley/modern-java-practices/README.md

 2. _Make it right_
     - Can I reproduce issues in the CI build, and fix it locally?
     - Can I find code and security issues from running the build?
+    - Is the code clean?
+Am I happy to explore the project?
 3. _Make it fast_
     - Can I run the local build as frequently as I like, and be productive?
     - Can I have a fast cycle of code &amp; test?
+What about red-green-refactor?
     - Can I update my dependencies and plugins quickly and easily?

 ### Goals for this project